caitlyn-wilhelm/IceCoverage/StaticCases/README.md

 multiplanet vspace.in <number of cores>
 ```

-After each simulation has completed, type the following to generate a ["big planet archive"](https://virtualplanetarylaboratory.github.io/bigplanet/filetypes.html) bigplanet archive file, which will be used for plotting purposes:
+After each simulation has completed, type the following to generate a ["bigplanet archive"](https://virtualplanetarylaboratory.github.io/bigplanet/filetypes.html) bigplanet archive file, which will be used for plotting purposes:

 ```
 bigplanet bpl.in -a